enzo-dante/tech_prep/README.md

 __FOREIGN KEY__

-when creating a table, a foreign key references to another table within a given table explicitly protects from bad data input
+when creating a table, a foreign key references to a shared attribute in another table this constraint explicitly guards against bad data input

 ```
 CREATE TABLE series(